Skip to content

 gitEnsureSafeDirectory [ --help ] directory

 When running git operations on a deployment host, at times it's necessary to add the current directory (or a directory) to the git safe.directory directive.
+This adds the directory passed to that directory in the local user's environment

 Arguments

-• --help - Optional.
-Flag.
+• --help - Flag.
+Optional.
 Display this help.

-• directory - Required.
-Directory.
+• directory - Directory.
+Required.
 The directory to add to the git safe.directory configuration directive

 Return codes